The Great Silk Road Adventure: Xi'an to Istanbul

 Overview

-Following in the footsteps of travel luminaries Marco Polo, Ibn Battuta, Hsuan-Tsang and a million ancient Silk Road traders, we’ll take in not only some of the world’s most iconic sights like Xi’an’s Terracotta Army, Samarkand’s Registan Square and Istanbul’s Blue Mosque, but we’ll also cross mountains, deserts and grasslands and meet amongst others the Uighur, Kyrgyz, Uzbek and Turkmen peoples who have made these lands their home.
+Following in the footsteps of travel luminaries such as Marco Polo, Ibn Battuta and Hsuan-Tsan, we’ll take in not only some of the world’s most iconic sights like Xi’an’s Terracotta Army, Samarkand’s Registan Square and Istanbul’s Blue Mosque, but we’ll also cross mountains, deserts and grasslands - meeting the Uighur, Kyrgyz and Turkmen peoples, to name but a few who have made these lands their home.

-One of our biggest trips to date, we look forward to welcoming you on this epic continental journey through one of the world’s most engaging and little-known regions.
+Our biggest trip to date, we look forward to welcoming you on this epic continental journey through one of the world’s most engaging and little-known regions.

 HIGHLIGHTS